cucumber/godog/README.md

 generate test suite package and even builds it with **go test -c** command.
 It even passes all your environment exported vars.

+**Godog** ships gherkin parser dependency as a subpackage.
+This will ensure that it is always compatible with the installed version of godog.
+So in general there are no vendor dependencies needed for installation.

 ### Install

     go get github.com/DATA-DOG/godog/cmd/godog